 After-Tax Cost of Debt

-After-tax cost of debt is the cost of debt as adjusted for the effect of favorable treatment of interest expense for income tax purpose.
-Percentage after tax cost of debt equals pre-tax cost of debt multiplied by (1 – tax rate).
+After-tax cost of debt is the net cost of debt determined by adjusting the gross cost of debt for its tax benefits.
+It equals pre-tax cost of debt multiplied by (1 – tax rate).
 It is the cost of debt that's included in calculation of weighted average cost of capital.

-Majority of tax regimes allow deduction on account of interest expense.
+Tax laws in many countries allow deduction on account of interest expense.
 The effect of this deduction is a reduction in taxable income and resulting reduction in income tax.
 The reduction in income tax due to interest expense is called interest tax shield.
-Due to this tax benefit of interest, effective cost of debt accounts for this benefit of debt.
+Due to this tax benefit of interest, effective cost of debt is lower than the gross cost of debt.